Thesys Logo

 Introduction

-User interfaces have come a long way (Bridging the Gap).
+User interfaces have come a long way (What is Generative UI).
 This gap between 74% of companies have yet to see tangible value from their , with poor user adoption being a key culprit (Bridging the Gap).
 The lesson is clear:

 To build truly (Bridging the Gap).
-Enter Generative UI, a new paradigm where UIs are dynamically created by LLM-driven components, real-time adaptive UI, and frontend automation could redefine how we interact with software.
+Enter Generative UI, a new paradigm where UIs are dynamically created by LLM-driven components, real-time adaptive UI, and frontend automation could redefine how we interact with software as I write about in What is Generative UI.
 We’ll look at how we moved from static dashboards and forms, through early chatbots, to today’s nascent generative interfaces.
 We’ll also examine what’s on the horizon: that let apps generate their own UI from a prompt, and the dawn of truly adaptive, context-aware user experiences.
 By understanding this trajectory, developers, designers, and tech leaders can prepare for the next era of UI/UX building UI with becomes the norm rather than the exception.

 Static Interfaces: The Era of Dashboards and Forms (Past)